cullena20/OldPersonalWebsite/README.md

 # PersonalWebsite
-This is my personal website!
-I created this in late 2020, so I have some updating to do.
+This is my old personal website, coded from scratch in late 2020.